 What is Phat Farm?

-This well-known American clothing company was key in shaping hip-hop culture and urban fashion.
+This well-known American clothing company played a key role in shaping hip-hop culture and urban fashion.
 The brand combined prep elements with streetwear, creating a unique “urban prep” style.
 The collections included suits, accessories, T-shirts, and pants, targeting a young audience passionate about hip-hop and fashion.
 The brand’s success lies in bridging the gap between high fashion and street style, making luxury accessible to a broader audience.
 In urban areas, the brand’s recognizable logo and bold designs became symbols of status and style.

 1992 – 2007